Sparse Functional Boxplots for Multivariate Curves

 Figure \ref{cd4} shows a longitudinal study of CD4 cell counts (\citeauthor{goldsmith2013corrected} \citeyear{goldsmith2013corrected}) per milliliter of blood to track the progress of HIV.
 Overall, there are $366$ patients, with between $1$ and $11$ observations per subject and a mean of $5$, yielding 1888 data points.

-Figure \ref{org_mal} presents a dataset of malnutrition metrics, consisting of the prevalence of stunted growth and low birth weight, between 1986 to 2019 for 77 countries.
+Figure \ref{org_mal} presents a dataset of malnutrition metrics, consisting of the prevalence of stunted growth and low birth weight, between 1985 to 2019 for 77 countries.
 Sparseness appears randomly for the first variable, stunted growth, and values for low birth weight are only available for years 2000 to 2015.
-Applying visualization tools to functional data with missing values is difficult but necessary in order to visualize sparse multivariate functional data.
+Applying visualization tools to sparse functional data is difficult but necessary in order to visualize sparse multivariate functional data.

-Various ideas have been proposed to deal with missingness in the notion of depth in the functional case.
+Various ideas have been proposed to deal with missingness in the notion of depth in the univariate functional case.
 A first approach is to fit the sparse functional data before applying current univariate depths and a second approach is to revise the notions of depth for the sparse functional data case.
-One example of the first approach is in \citeauthor{lopez2011depth} (\citeyear{lopez2011depth}), in which the ideas of functional principal components (\citeauthor{yao2005functional} \citeyear{yao2005functional}) are applied for sparse data fitting and the modified band depth is used as an example to order the fitted data.
-Other available methods for fitting sparse functional data include functional principal component analysis (\citeauthor{james2000principal} \citeyear{james2000principal}, \citeauthor{liu2017functional} \citeyear{liu2017functional}), B-spline models (\citeauthor{thompson2008bayesian} \citeyear{thompson2008bayesian}), and covariance estimation (\citeauthor{xiao2018fast} \citeyear{xiao2018fast}).
-One example of the second approach is in \citeauthor{sguera2020notion} (\citeyear{sguera2020notion}), where the idea of depth is extended by incorporating both the curve estimation and its confidence interval into the depth analysis, which can be applied to any univariate functional depth.
+One example of the first approach is in \citeauthor{lopez2011depth} (\citeyear{lopez2011depth}), in which the ideas of univariate functional principal component analysis (UFPCA, \citeauthor{yao2005functional} \citeyear{yao2005functional}) are applied for sparse data fitting and the modified band depth is used to order the fitted data.
+Other available methods for fitting sparse functional data include UFPCA under different frameworks (\citeauthor{james2000principal} \citeyear{james2000principal}, \citeauthor{liu2017functional} \citeyear{liu2017functional}), B-spline models (\citeauthor{thompson2008bayesian} \citeyear{thompson2008bayesian}), and covariance estimation (\citeauthor{xiao2018fast} \citeyear{xiao2018fast}).
+It is worth noting that \citeauthor{goldsmith2013corrected} (\citeyear{goldsmith2013corrected}) proposed a bootstrap procedure to improve curve estimates by accounting for both uncertainty in UFPCA decompositions and model-based estimates based on UFPCA estimates in \citeauthor{yao2005functional} (\citeyear{yao2005functional}).
+Additionally, pointwise and simultaneous confidence bands that account for both model- and decomposition-based variability were constructed.
+One example of the second approach is in \citeauthor{sguera2021notion} (\citeyear{sguera2021notion}), where the idea of depth is extended by incorporating both the curve estimation and its confidence bands (\citeauthor{goldsmith2013corrected} \citeyear{goldsmith2013corrected}) into the depth analysis, which can be applied to any univariate functional depth.